-On June 8, 2017, the Company reappointed Mr. Lougee to serve as our Chief Financial Officer and as the Chief Financial Officer of Dataram Memory and entered into an amended and restated offer letter agreement which was accepted (the "Employment Agreement").
-Mr. Lougee's compensation shall remain the same as his compensation immediately prior to his resignation: a base salary of \$144,000 with additional monthly cash payments of \$2,500 through the earliest to occur of (i) his resignation or removal as Chief Financial Officer of the Company or of Dataram Memory or (ii) November 23, 2017.
+Subsequent to the Merger, on June 8, 2017, the Company reappointed Mr. Lougee to serve as our Chief Financial Officer and as the Chief Financial Officer of Dataram Memory and entered into an amended and restated offer letter agreement which was accepted (the "Employment Agreement").
+Mr. Lougee's compensation remained the same as his compensation immediately prior to his resignation: a base salary of \$144,000 with additional monthly cash payments of \$2,500 through the earliest to occur of (i) his resignation or removal as Chief Financial Officer of the Company or of Dataram Memory or (ii) November 23, 2017.
 He shall also receive a monthly award of 500 shares of restricted common stock.
 Mr. Lougee's employment is on an at-will basis and may be terminated without notice at any time by Mr. Lougee or the Board of Directors.
-The Employment Agreement cancels and supersedes the Lougee Severance Agreement, the offer letter agreement by and between the Company and Mr. Lougee dated July 31, 2015 and the incentive agreement by and between the Company and Mr. Lougee dated February 7, 2017.
+The Employment Agreement canceled and superseded the Lougee Severance Agreement, the offer letter agreement by and between the Company and Mr. Lougee dated July 31, 2015 and the incentive agreement by and between the Company and Mr. Lougee dated February 7, 2017.
+Effective October 17, 2017, Mr. Lougee resigned as the Company's Chief Financial Officer.